psathyan/neerali/roles/repo_setup/README.md

   when subscription manager and/or repos are configured.

 ### Supported keys by neerali_repo_setup_rhsm

 * `username` (str) the username to be used in RHSM.
 * `password` (str) password of the given user.
 * `url` (str) base url of CDN
 * `release` (str) the operating system version to be configured.

 ### Supported keys by neerali_repo_setup_repos

 * `name` (str) repo custom name
 * `baseurl` (str) URL to the repodata directory
 * `description` (str) repository description
 * `enabled` (bool) defaults to true, enables the yum repository
 * `gpgcheck` (bool) defaults to false, enables the gpgcheck for the repository.

-## Examples
-Add samples on using the role.